 DP-1 Policy

 A DP-1 policy is the most basic policy.
-It only covers the Actual Cash Value of the property, which is the replacement cost minus depreciation (this can really add up).
-Let’s put that in plain English.
-With a DP-1 policy, you will not have enough coverage to replace a destroyed rental home if the cost to rebuild the home exceeds the value of the home immediately prior to its destruction.
+It only covers the Actual Cash Value of the property, which is the replacement cost minus depreciation (this can really add up) or the depreciated rebuild value.
+Let's put that in plain English.
+With a DP-1 policy, you will not have enough coverage to replace a destroyed rental property if the cost to rebuild the home exceeds the value of the home immediately prior to its destruction.
 A DP-1 policy also excludes Rent Loss Insurance.
 This means that if you are unable to rent out your property due to a fire, flood, or guest damage, your rental income will not be covered.

 DP-2 Policy